 Development cost: £6 billion

 Enfield has an important role to play in London’s economic growth over the next 30 years and beyond.
-Meridian Water, one of the largest urban regeneration programmes in the country is a £6bn, 20-year project bringing 10,000 homes and 6,000 jobs.
 There are 13,275 businesses registered in Enfield with 93 per cent of these being small businesses employing 10 people or fewer.
-The boroughs proximity to the M25 provides road access to every major city and business centre in the UK and there are five international airports all within one hour by car.
+The Borough’s proximity to the M25 provides road access to every major city and business centre in the UK and there are five international airports all within one hour by car.

 Population projections 2050 391,687